alqisse/store/README.md

 ## Contact

-For inquiries, please contact [your email] or visit our GitHub repository.
+For inquiries, please contact talqissy7@gmail.com or visit our GitHub repository.